 - Caution: Lemon balm can increase sedation when combined with other sedatives or sleep medications.

-Before you build your herbal first aid kit, you need an honest assessment of what herbs can and cannot do.
+Before you build your herbal first aid kit, you need a straight assessment of what herbs can and can’t do.
 I’ve seen people swing to both extremes — dismissing herbs entirely or treating them as miracle cures.
 Neither serves you well.

 - Renewable and growable.
-Unlike OTC medications, you can grow herbs from seed year after year.
+Unlike OTC meds, you can grow herbs from seed year after year.
 One calendula plant produces hundreds of flower heads per season.

 - Low cost.
 A packet of chamomile seeds costs a few dollars and yields years of tea.

 - Multi-use.
-Most medicinal herbs serve double duty — lavender is calming, antiseptic, and pleasant-smelling for morale.
+Most medicinal herbs pull double duty — lavender is calming, antiseptic, and pleasant-smelling for morale.

 - No prescription required.
 You can stock, prepare, and use herbal remedies without navigating a collapsed healthcare system.

 - Long shelf life as tinctures.
-A properly made alcohol tincture remains potent for 3-5 years or longer.
+A properly made alcohol tincture stays potent for 3-5 years or longer.

 - Not suitable for serious trauma.
 No herb stops arterial bleeding or sets a broken bone.

 - Variable potency.
-Homegrown herbs vary in concentration depending on soil, sunlight, harvest timing, and preparation method.
+Homegrown herbs vary in concentration depending on soil, sunlight, harvest timing, and prep method.

 - Misidentification danger.
 Yarrow looks similar to poison hemlock to untrained eyes.
 The consequences of a mistake can be fatal.

 - No standardized dosing.
-Unlike pharmaceutical tablets, herbal preparations lack precise dosing, which means you must learn conservative approaches.
+Unlike pharmaceutical tablets, herbal preparations lack precise dosing, which means you’ve got to learn conservative approaches.

 The bottom line: herbs for survival situations are a supplement to your medical preparedness, not a substitute.
 Use them for comfort care and minor issues while you work to access professional help for anything serious.

-- Bring water to a boil, then let it cool for 30 seconds (about 200°F is ideal for most herbs).
+- Bring water to a boil, then let it cool about 30 seconds (roughly 200°F works for most herbs)

 Shelf life: Brew fresh each time.
 Refrigerated tea lasts about 24 hours.